betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/Metadata.md

 - Publish: No

 Only files designated as 'Publish: Yes' will be published on the front-end BSSw site.
 Work that has not been finalized or is not intended for the front-end site should be designated 'Publish: No'. *ISNT THERE A PREVIEW OPTION, AS WELL?*

+#### RSS update
+This is used to set thee date for RSS update in format yyyy-mm-dd

 #### Categories
 Categories are primaily display via BSSw website interface.